VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 * Contributors also agree that I (Vega) or one other person - "The Backup" - I appoint at a time may grant this same exception to those wishing to host a fork of OpGudides themselves.
 In the event that I am unable to grant this exception further, the last person appointed "The Backup" becomes the copyright holder of the OpGuides name, logo, Interviews, and blog posts and may appoint a new backup.
   * Currently Soatok Dreamseeker of https://soatok.blog is "The Backup"

-What this means is you are welcome to fork the project *however* if you want to host it yourself you'll need to remove the `nonfree` folder of content in the `static` folder at the base of this repo.
+What this means is you are welcome to fork the project; *however,* if you want to host it yourself you'll need to remove the `nonfree` folder of content in the `static` folder at the base of this repo.
+If you'd like to collect donations (to cover the cost of hosting and encourage development) you'll need to ask for an exception from me (Vega).
+This exception will almost certainly be granted if you've put in any more work than just changing the logo around and removing the nonfree folder.

---->
+It is worth noting that a fair amount of content on OpGuides is presented under the assumption of fair use, some of this done more liberally than it probably should be.
+Many images on OpGuides are used because of broad permission granting statements on the authors websites such as the statements from [xkcd](https://xkcd.com/about/) and [Sarah Scribbles](https://sarahcandersen.com/about).
+Some images are almost certainly violations of copyright, but exist under the same gray area that has let meme and [gif culture](https://fortune.com/2016/11/07/giphy-gifs-copyright/) flourish.
+If you plan to host a fork of OpGuides you may want to consider your own level of comfort regarding the usage of this content and change pages as necessary.

 ---